 Ali Kazimi is filmmaker, author and visual artist whose work deals with race, social justice migration, history and memory.
 His critically acclaimed documentaries include Narmada: A Valley Rises (’94), Shooting Indians: A Journey with Jeffrey Thomas (’97), Documenting Dissent (’01), Continuous Journey (’04), Runaway Grooms (’06), Rex versus Singh (’09) & Random Acts of Legacy (’16) .

 The films have been shown at festivals around the world, winning more than 30 national and international honours and awards.
-Highlights include the Donald Brittain/Gemini Award for Best Social/Political Documentary; Golden Gate Award, San Fran.
+Highlights include a Gemini Award (Donald Brittain Award) for Best Social/Political Documentary; Golden Gate Award, San Fran.
 Intl.
 Film Fest; Golden Conch, Mumbai International Film Festival; Golden Sheaf, Yorkton Short Film Festival; Best Director & Best Political Documentary, Hot Docs and audience awards for Best Documentary at the San Francisco International Asian American Film Festival and Los Angeles Indian Film Festival.

-His latest feature documentary Random Acts of Legacy had its world premiere at the Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary and won the Best Documentary Award at the 2017 CAAMFest in San Francisco.
+His latest feature documentary Random Acts of Legacy had its world premiere at the 2016 Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary and won the Best Documentary Award at the 2017 CAAMFest in San Francisco.

 Ali Kazimi has also been honoured with retrospectives at the 1998 IMAGES Festival of Independent Film & Video (Toronto), Pacific Film Archives/Berkeley Art Museum (2006), Mumbai International Film Festival (2008) and ViBGYOR International Documentary Film Festival in Thissur, India, in 2009.
 On the small screen, his productions have been broadcast nationally (CBC, TVO, Vision TV, CBC Newsworld, Knowledge Network and SCN) and internationally (Channel 4/UK, PBS/USA).
 His directing credits include over two-dozen episodes of television documentary series.